DRC4521 | Summer School in International Humanitarian Law

 International Humanitarian Law (IHL) is a set of rules seeking to limit the effects of armed conflict for humanitarian reasons.
 It protects persons who are not or are no longer participating in hostilities and restricts the means and methods of warfare.
 The complexities of modern-day conflicts combined with the availability of information and media interest have resulted in a higher profile of difficult humanitarian issues.
 Knowledge of IHL is a definite asset, if not essential, for those working on or in countries affected by armed conflicts, those involved in humanitarian work or interested in working for international criminal tribunals.

-Students (Certificate + Credits): *Please verify the Registrar's website.
+- Students (with credits): *Please verify the Registrar's website.

 *Undergraduate students (regardless of the institution they are attending) who wish to take the course for credit will be subject to the University of Ottawa’s tuition & fees policy.

-Please do not send your payment with the registration form, instructions for payment will be sent upon confirmation of registration.
+Please do not send your payment upon registration.
+Instructions for payment will be sent upon confirmation of registration.